Développez votre vision

-For more than 10 years, Aging Gayfully has defended the rights of LGBTQ+ seniors, offering tools and training to those who support them.
+For more than 12 years, Aging Gayfully has defended the rights of LGBTQ+ seniors, offering tools and training sessions to those who support them.

 Posters, guides, videos, and other resources to make your community more inclusive.

 To raise awareness and answer common questions.

-The Aging Gayfully training is FREE and lasts 1 hour 30 minutes.
-It includes: an overview of concepts related to sexual and gender diversity; the evolution of LGBT rights and their impact on different generations; good practices to make environments more inclusive for LGBT seniors; and a testimonial from an LGBT senior about their life experiences.
+The Aging Gayfully training is FREE and lasts 2 hours.
+It includes: an overview of the concepts of sexual and gender diversity; the evolution of LGBT rights and their impact on different generations; good practices to make environments more inclusive for LGBT seniors; and a testimonial from an LGBT senior about their life experiences.